qdrant/landing_page/qdrant-landing/content/blog/qdrant-startup-program.md

 draft: false
 title: "Introducing Qdrant for Startups"
 short_description: "Join our Startup Program now and scale your AI-driven applications with ease."
-description: "Enjoy special discounts on Qdrant Cloud, expert support & tooling perks, and be the first to try new features."
+description: "Enjoy special discounts from Qdrant, HuggingFace, LlamaIndex, and Airbyte, as well as expert support & tooling perks, and be the first to try new features."
 preview_image: /blog/qdrant-startup-program/preview.png
 social_preview_image: /blog/qdrant-startup-program/preview.png
 date: 2024-09-16T00:02:00Z